History of Suresnes: Terror

 The municipality of Suresnes erected a monument in honor of these two figures of the Revolution, both assassinated in 1793.

 With the Terror came the closing of the gates of Paris, making it difficult for Suresnois to travel to the capital.
 On August 11, 1793, Jean-Jacques Désiriez, who had recently moved to the village, created the Société Populaire de Suresnes.
-Affiliated with the Jacobin Club, it came to the aid of poor families and those with enlisted soldiers, distributing allowances with the municipality.
+Affiliated with the Jacobin Club, it came to the aid of low-income families and those with enlisted soldiers, distributing allowances with the municipality.
 On October 6, under the law of March 21, 1793, citizens elected a surveillance committee, tasked with receiving declarations from foreigners residing in Suresnes and keeping an eye on them.
 The law of July 26, which obliges holders of goods to declare them to the municipalities to combat hoarders, leads the Suresnes winegrowers to sell their harvest at the price set by the administration and to deliver no more than four pieces to their resellers.
 An angry riot broke out on October 30.

 With the life of priests becoming more complicated, the vicar of Saint-Leufroy renounced his ecclesiastical status on November 24.
 To remove all references to feudalism, and at the same time as some communes changed their names, streets in Suresnes were renamed: rue de Saint-Cloud became rue Brutus, rue Moutier became rue Marat, and rue du Calvaire became rue de la Montagne.
 Until the French Revolution, today's Place Henri-IV was divided into two areas: its eastern part was called Place du Hansy, from the German “Hanse,” about the water merchant's society, probably a meeting place for Suresnes boatmen; it was renamed Place de la Liberté.
 In 1793, it was renamed Place de Montagne, as a monument had been erected there to the Montagnards Marat and Lepeletier.

 Place Henri-IV today, a place of political demonstrations during the Revolution.